What GLP-1s Help With, And What Your Body Still Needs From You

 “If I regain when I stop, the meds didn’t work.”

 Some weight fluctuation can happen.
+That’s biology.
+Bodies have patterns and set points.
 What protects your progress are the habits you build while the medication is helping you.
-Those stick with you.
+Those are what stay with you.

 Bottom Line